Kwitchlang/Docker-Swarm-GlusterFS-Install/README.md

 ## Why I made this?
-I wanted a really zero-touch approach to deploying GLUSTERFS and setting up docker swarm with an all-in-one script, idealy for a high availability swarm cluster with persistant storage accross ALL nodes.
-So if a node fully fails, The storage will be replicated accross all nodes and pick up where it left off by moving the docker container to another node
+I really wanted a low zero-touch approach to deploying GLUSTERFS and setting up docker swarm with an all-in-one script, idealy for a high availability swarm cluster with persistant storage accross ALL nodes.
+So if a node fully fails - eg dies, The storage will be replicated accross all nodes and the container will be replicated to another node and pick up the data where it left off.

 ## Features:
 - [X] 90% is remote code execution (SSH to the nodes)